 “If you combine candidate and independent spending, this year’s primary already has cost nearly $37 million.
 That tops all but two previous gubernatorial primary campaigns,” said ELEC executive director Jeffrey Brindle.
 “This year’s campaign isn’t over.”

-Contributions to the candidates running in the 2017 general election.
-Search by one or more categories.
-Click a column to sort it.
-Click a row for more information.
+See contributions to the candidates running in the 2017 general election.
+Search by one or more categories or leave blank to enter the database.

 Democratic frontrunner Phil Murphy, a former Goldman Sachs executive who served as ambassador to Germany under President Barack Obama, continues to dominate the field.
 The nearly $21.2 million he has raised — including more than $16.4 million he has given his own campaign — represents two-thirds of all the money raised to date.
 Another $5.3 million was raised by super PACs affiliated with or supporting him.